Exploring your faith and others

 Bonnie Cramer, Director of Hillel

-In non-covid times she enjoys putting on a chef’s jacket and working with students to prepare Shabbat dinner – which is open to all.
-We all just have to be patient and wait this thing out.
+In non-Covid times, Cramer enjoys putting on a chef’s jacket and working with students to prepare Shabbat dinner – which is open to all.

 Genghis Khan, Muslim student adviser